rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 in the workspace will need to be published separately.
-The `cargo publish` command does not have an `--all` flag or a `-p` flag, so you must change to each crate’s directory and run `cargo publish` on each crate in the workspace to publish them.
+The `cargo publish` command does not have an `--all` flag or a `-p` flag, so you must change to each crate’s directory and run `cargo publish` on each crate in the workspace to publish the crates.

 For additional practice, add an `add-two` crate to this workspace in a similar way as the `add-one` crate!

 As your project grows, consider using a workspace: it’s easier to understand smaller, individual components than one big blob of code.
-Keeping the crates in a workspace can make coordination between them easier if they are often changed at the same time.
+Furthermore, keeping the crates in a workspace can make coordination between them easier if they are often changed at the same time.